"I was his mother and his wife and now I want the luxury of my own life"

 Ani DiFranco

 This question, art and balance, plagues female artists more than male.
 We, who need to divide our lives into segments, are more vulnerable to the judgements and cultural influence than men.
 In the past, I think, women had to give up having the "traditional" family situation to devote their energies to the art.
+And it does take an enormous amount of energy.
+Now we have more options.
+Sometimes TOO many!

 I was lucky enough to be able to raise my children without having a second job.
 It was in the 80's when this was very untrendy.
 It was thought to be a cop out on the advances of women in the work place during the late 60's and 70's.
 Without dishonoring those said advances, I felt that the job of raising children was just as important!
 Our society does not compensate the at home parent with social security- which it should.
 I also feel that Child Development should be a required course in schools.
 Knowing what a child is capable of will help cut down on child abuse, which then affects the following generations.